-'''

-BMS 601

-Introduction to Nucleic Acids and Proteins
+BMR 601 Introduction to Nucleic Acids and Proteins

-BMS

-602

-Introduction to Cell Structure and Metabolism
+BMR 602 Introduction to Cell Structure and Metabolism

-BMS

-603

-Regulation of Cell Function
+BMR 603 Regulation of Cell Function

-BMS

-604

-Cellular Basis of Disease
+BMR 604 Cellular Basis of Disease

-BMS

-644

-Responsible Conduct of Research

-BMS

-617

-Statistical Techniques for the Biomedical Sciences
+BMR 617 Statistical Techniques for the Biomedical Sciences

-BMS 660/661
+BMR 644 Responsible Conduct of Research

-Communication Skills for Biomedical Sciences
+BMR 660 /661 Communication Skills for Biomedical Sciences

-BMS

-680

-Seminar (minimum of 6 hrs.)
+BMR 680 Seminar (minimum of 6 hrs.)

-BMS

-785

-Introduction to Research
+BMR 785 Introduction to Research

-BMS 882

-Research
+BMR 882 Research

-'''

 In addition, the student must successfully complete other courses required by his/her area of emphasis and advisory committee.
-All courses will be defined in the student's Course of Study.
+All courses will be defined in the student's Ph.D.
+Course of Study form.
 The student must also pass a written and oral exam prior to becoming a Ph.D. candidate.
 These exams are set by the advisory committee and are outlined below under Admission to Candidacy.

-Students are required to write and publish three peer-reviewed manuscripts, two of which must be as first author.
+Before graduating, students are required to write and publish three peer-reviewed manuscripts, two of which must be as first author.